 Also By This Author

 The FDA requested data from two additional clinical trials, MANTA and MANTA-RAy, prior to completing its application review.
-Among other factors, these studies will assess the treatment’s effect on sperm parameters and filgotinib’s benefit/risk profile.
+Among other factors, these studies will assess the treatment’s effect on sperm parameters and filgotinib’s risk/benefit profile.
 The results from MANTA and MANTA-RAy are expected in the first half of 2021.
 It’s unlikely Gilead will be able to refile the FDA application until the middle of next year, setting back the potential U.S. approval of this agent.

-However, in late July, the European Medicines Agency‘s (EMA) Committee for Medicinal Products for Human Use issued a positive opinion of filgotinib to the European Commission.3 The opinion serves as a scientific recommendation to the EMA to grant marketing authorization for filgotinib in Europe.
+However, in late July, the European Medicines Agency’s (EMA’s) Committee for Medicinal Products for Human Use issued a positive opinion of filgotinib to the European Commission.3 The opinion serves as a scientific recommendation to the EMA to grant marketing authorization for filgotinib in Europe.
 The agency can authorize medication use in 27 E.U. countries, plus Norway, Iceland, Liechtenstein and the U.K.

 The EMA recommendation is supported by data from the phase 3 FINCH and phase 2 DARWIN trials, in which researchers studied participants for 52 weeks.
-These trials represented 4,544 RA patient-years of experience with filgotinib.
+These trials encompassed 4,544 RA patient-years of experience with filgotinib.